Table of Contents

 If there are no defined terms on this, you should consider having a legal advisor to help you assess the most appropriate course of action.
 This is extremely important to avoid unfair dismissal, future complications, or disputes.

-Step 2: Handle claims against director
+Step 2: Handle claims against the director

-If there are any disputes or claims against the director, you could take legal advice before serving your notice or invoke any procedures under the Companies Act 2006 or the articles of association.
+If there are any disputes or claims against the director, you could take legal advice before serving your notice or invoke any procedures under the Companies Act 2006 or the Articles of Association.

 If there are any director’s loans available, either made from you to the company or vice versa, you should settle them prior to departure.